Rodinia: Paleogeographic reconstructions

 Little is known about the paleogeography before the formation of Rodinia.
 Paleomagnetic and geologic data are only definite enough to form reconstructions from the breakup of Rodinia onwards.
-Rodinia is considered to have formed between 1.3 and 1.23 billion years ago and broke up again before 750 million years ago.
-Rodinia was surrounded by the superocean geologists call Mirovia (from Russian мировой, mirovoy, meaning "global").
+Rodinia is considered to have formed between 1.3 and 1.23 Ga and broke up again before 750 Ma.
+Rodinia was surrounded by the superocean Mirovia.

 According to J.D.A.
 Piper, Rodinia is one of two models for the configuration and history of the continental crust in the latter part of Precambrian times.
 The other is Paleopangea, Piper's own concept.
 Piper proposes an alternative hypothesis for this era and the previous ones.
-This idea rejects that Rodinia ever existed as a transient supercontinent subject to progressive break-up in the latter part of Proterozoic times and instead that this time and earlier times were dominated by a single, persistent "Paleopangaea" supercontinent.
-As evidence, he suggests an observation that the palaeomagnetic poles from the continental crust assigned to this time conform to a single path between 825 and 633 million years ago and latterly to a near-static position between 750 and 633 million years.
-This latter solution predicts that break-up was confined to the Ediacaran period and produced the dramatic environmental changes that characterised the transition between Precambrian and Phanerozoic times.
+This idea rejects that Rodinia ever existed as a transient supercontinent subject to progressive break-up in the late Proterozoic and instead that this time and earlier times were dominated by a single, persistent "Paleopangaea" supercontinent.
+As evidence, he suggests an observation that the palaeomagnetic poles from the continental crust assigned to this time conform to a single path between 825 and 633 Ma and latterly to a near-static position between 750 and 633 Ma.
+This latter solution predicts that break-up was confined to the Ediacaran period and produced the dramatic environmental changes that characterised the transition between the Precambrian and Phanerozoic.
 However, this theory has been widely criticized, as incorrect applications of paleomagnetic data have been pointed out.

 Breakup

-In 2009 UNESCO's IGCP project 440, named 'Rodinia Assembly and Breakup', concluded that Rodinia broke up in four stages between 825 and 550 Ma:
+In 2009 UNESCO's International Geoscience Programme project 440, named "Rodinia Assembly and Breakup," concluded that Rodinia broke up in four stages between 825 and 550 Ma: